CodeByEnzo/charles-cantin-photographe/README.md

 - Create new folder on your desktop

-- Use GitBash in the the new folder and run this comaand : git clone https://github.com/CodeByEnzo/charles-cantin-photographe.git
+- Use GitBash in the new folder and run this comaand : git clone https://github.com/CodeByEnzo/charles-cantin-photographe.git

 - Open the project with VsCode and install npm ( new terminal => npm install)